Larry David: Wealth

 In 2013, Charlie Rose estimated David's net worth at around $500 million.
 Two years later, two other estimates put the number between $400 million and $900 million.
 In 2020, National Review offered an estimate of about $400 million.

 Most of David's wealth originates from syndication deals of Seinfeld and Curb Your Enthusiasm, the former having netted $3.1 billion in rerun fees as of 2013.
 The syndication of Seinfeld earned David an estimated $250 million in 1998 alone.
 In 2008, David was reported to have grossed $55 million, mostly from Seinfeld syndication and work on Curb Your Enthusiasm.

 David's net worth was parodied in a 2001 episode of Curb Your Enthusiasm, "The Shrimp Incident", in which HBO executive Allan Wasserman yells at David: "If you want shrimp, take your $475 million, go buy a shrimp boat."

 In a 2015 interview with CBS, David confirmed that his 2007 divorce reduced his wealth by half in the community property state of California.
 "I have a lot of money", he said, but added that the "figures out there are crazy".

-Legal issue
+Cryptocurrency promotion lawsuit

 David was among several celebrities who appeared in television commercials for the cryptocurrency exchange FTX that aired during Super Bowl LVI in February 2022.
 In November 2022, FTX filed for bankruptcy, and David, alongside other spokespeople, was sued in a class action lawsuit.
-In January 2024, David expressed some regrets over appearing in the ad.
+In January 2024, David expressed some regret over appearing in the ad, and said of the class action suit, "I would love to be part of [it], 'cause part of my salary was in crypto, so I lost a lot of money".
 In May 2025, a federal court dismissed most claims in the lawsuit.